Projects

 Synthetic aperture radar (SAR) satellite systems offer a promising avenue to monitor sub-seasonal glacier changes at high spatial resolution on a global scale.
 Unlike optical sensors, SAR is uniquely robust and reliable, as it penetrates clouds and functions independently to sunlight.
 This capability is especially crucial in mountainous regions in Alaska, where persistent cloud cover and long, dark winters limit optical observations.
 Particularly promising are the two Sentinel-1 satellites, which have yielded a continuous SAR record (12-day repeat) since 2016.
 We seek to process all Sentinel-1 SAR data for glaciers in Alaska to estimate glacier melt extents over time, which are ultimately crucial towards improving projections of glacier mass loss and the subsequent downstream effects associated with these changes throughout the 21st century.
 In addition to investigating the spatiotemporal melt patterns of glaciers across Alaska, we will utilize these observations in large-scale glacier evolution model calibration schemes to refine projections of modeled glacier change.

-interact with the data
+interact with the data publication

 A framework for deriving mountain glacier climatic mass balance gradients leveraging remote sensing, modeled, and in-situ data